duke24k/self-driving-car-nd/p5/README.md

 **filter for false positives and some method for combining overlapping bounding boxes.**

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+From the positive detections I created a heatmap and then accumulated that map using 'deque(maxlen=30)' to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+Here are 9 test image frames and their accumulated heatmaps:

+![alt text][image6]

+However there were still false positives and I made

+![alt text][image7]

 ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]